 In the above table, negative numbers represent a reduction in required tax levy, and positive numbers represent an increase to the tax levy requirement.
 It should also be noted that the above table shows major impacts only.
 It does not break out any amounts related to other items.
 These impacts have been included in the "Net Residual City Impact".
 The following is some discussion on the major impacts within the table:

-Wage Considerations - This represents the impacts related to some City staffing changes as approved by Council, four new summer students and any adjustment to non-union wages as per City policy.
-This number includes impacts related to the 2016 fire arbitration award.
+Wage Considerations - This represents the impacts related to some City staffing changes as approved by Council, and any adjustment to non-union wages as per City policy.